ggreer/geoff.greer.fm/_posts/2016-01-18-on-learning-c-part-2-zed-shaws-learn-c-the-hard-way.md

 ## Why I'm Writing this

-This post may seem too critical of Zed Shaw, but I promise I'm not trying to provoke anyone.
-I just don't want newbies to be misinformed.<sup>[\[2\]](#ref_2)</sup> As I said before, I think Zed Shaw has done tons of good.
-His guides for other languages have helped thousands.
+I have no dog in this fight.
+I just don't want newbies to be misinformed.<sup>[\[2\]](#ref_2)</sup> As I said before, Zed Shaw's guides have helped thousands.
 But when it comes to C, he is both mistaken and more than a little arrogant.
 I truly wish it were otherwise.

 ---